paidiver/paidiverpy/README.md

     cd paidiverpy
     ```

 2. (Optional) Create a Python virtual environment to manage dependencies separately from your other projects.
-Here's an example using `conda`:
+Here's an example using `mamba`:

     ```bash
-    conda init
+    mamba init
-    conda env create -f environment.yml
+    mamba env create -f environment.yml
+    mamba activate Paidiverpy
+    ```

+If you have any problem during the activation process, pĺease try to run the following commands as well:

+    ```bash
+    exec bash
-    conda activate Paidiverpy
+    mamba activate Paidiverpy
     ```

 3. Install the package: